Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

 descent, thrust settings in excess of 85% rpm may be required to ensure rapid inflight dumping.

+> 💡 Due to limited forward visibility, it is advisable to raise
+> the seat up before entering the pattern.

 ## Landing Technique

 For a normal landing, fly the pattern as illustrated in